-3. Can you use Hunting Boots for hiking?
+3. Can you use hunting boots for hiking?

-Meanwhile, hiking boots must have ankle and cushion support for long treks.
+Meanwhile, hiking boots must-have ankle and cushion support for long treks.
 Therefore, you should buy a pair of boots for their intended use for the best results as each type has specific features optimized for specific purposes.

 For example, a pair of light and support hunting boots might be useful for hunters to silently follow their targets.
 Rubber material and camouflage design in hunting boots to use in marshes and swamps have no effects for hikers.

-4. Are Work Boots good for walking?
+4. Are work boots best for walking?